Tuition and Financial Aid

 What does it cost to attend Kehillah?

-Tuition for 2018-2019 is $45,050.
-Kehillah’s Board of Trustees will set tuition for 2019-2020 in February, 2019.
+Tuition for 2023-2024 is $57,745.
+Kehillah’s Board of Trustees will set tuition for 2024-2025 in February 2024.
 In addition to tuition, students must purchase textbooks (new or used), which can cost $400 to $800 per year, depending on the student’s courses.
-Kehillah’s lunch program is optional and not included in tuition.
-Tuition includes most school activities, including retreats and a most of the cost of class trips.
+Tuition includes most school activities, including retreats, and most of the cost of class trips.

 What payment plans does Kehillah offer?